wavesjs/wavesjs.github.io/examples/01-ui-what-you-can-do-with-it.md

 ## 4. Create the graph and its layers

 The following code show you how to create a graph containing several components.
-It will use the `waveform` component to display the audio buffer, a `segment` and a `label` component binded to the same data (see `metadata` in 2. javascript setup), and `marker` layer to create an anchor that will be used to visualize the center of the zoom.
+It will use the `waveform` component to display the audio buffer, a `segment` and a `label` component binded to the same data (see `metadata` in 2.
+Javascript setup), and `marker` layer to create an anchor that will be used to visualize the center of the zoom.

 {% highlight js %}
-// the following code should be considered inside the `drawGraph` function,
+// The following code should be considered inside the `drawGraph` function,
 // therefore the variable `buffer` is an `audioBuffer` instance

-// 1. create the graph / timeline
+// 1.
+Create the graph / timeline
 // ----------------------------------------
 var graph = waves.ui.timeline()
-  .xDomain([0, buffer.duration]) // set the time domain of the graph .width(800) // sets the graph width in pixels .height(200); // sets the graph height in pixels
+  .xDomain([0, buffer.duration]) // Set the time domain of the graph .width(800) // Sets the graph width in pixels .height(200); // Sets the graph height in pixels

-// 2. create the waveform visualizer
+// 2.
+Create the waveform visualizer
 // ----------------------------------------
 var waveformLayer = waves.ui.waveform()
-  // the waveform use raw data internally, so pass it the raw `arrayBuffer` .data(buffer.getChannelData(0).buffer) .sampleRate(buffer.sampleRate)
+  // The waveform uses raw data internally, so we pass it the raw `arrayBuffer` .data(buffer.getChannelData(0).buffer) .sampleRate(buffer.sampleRate)
   .color('#586e75');